Understanding the Gut-Brain Axis

 Nutritional factors refer to fats, carbohydrates, and protein, along with the diverse range of vitamins and minerals.
 The immune factors refer to immunoglobulins designed to support the immune system.
 Growth factors stimulate cell growth and repair, thereby restoring intestinal permeability to acceptable levels.
 Growth factors can positively affect nearly every type of tissue in the human body, thus making bovine colostrum an ideal foundational nutritional supplement.

 Probiotics generally refer to the good bacteria the populate the gut.
 Probiotic-rich foods and supplements may help to maintain your gut bacteria, keeping the population of good bacteria at a sufficient level to prevent dysbiosis.

 In lieu of probiotic foods, you might consider taking a probiotic supplement.

 Whereas probiotics repopulate gut bacteria, prebiotics act to feed the existing bacteria in your gut, helping them to grow and multiply.
 Prebiotics generally consist of plant-based foods high in dietary fiber.
 Dietary fiber cannot be digested by the human stomach, which is important.
 This ensures that the fiber can withstand the harsh acids of the stomach and pass into the intestines, where the majority of the gut bacteria reside.
 High fiber foods, including kale, broccoli, and other cruciferous vegetables, may offer prebiotic benefits.

 Maintaining a healthy gut may help to support your mental and emotional health.
-Along with professional help, consider taking a bovine colostrum supplement from Sovereign Laboratories to help maintain the gut-brain axis.
+Along with professional help, consider taking a bovine colostrum supplement to help maintain the gut-brain axis.